Testosterone undecanoate

-Testosterone undecanoate, sold under the brand names Andriol and Aveed among others, is an androgen and anabolic steroid (AAS) medication that is used mainly in the treatment of low testosterone levels in men, including hormone therapy for transgender men.
-It is taken by mouth or given by injection into muscle.
+Testosterone undecanoate, sold under the brand name Nebido among others, is an androgen and anabolic steroid (AAS) medication that is used mainly in the treatment of low testosterone levels in men, It is taken by mouth or given by injection into muscle.

 Side effects of testosterone undecanoate include symptoms of masculinization like acne, increased hair growth, voice changes, hypertension, elevated liver enzymes, hypertriglyceridemia, and increased sexual desire.
 The drug is a prodrug of testosterone, the biological ligand of the androgen receptor (AR) and hence is an androgen and anabolic steroid.
 It has strong androgenic effects and moderate anabolic effects, which make it useful for producing masculinization and suitable for androgen replacement therapy.
 Testosterone undecanoate is a testosterone ester and a prodrug of testosterone in the body.
 Because of this, it is considered to be a natural and bioidentical form of testosterone.

 Testosterone undecanoate was introduced in China for use by injection and in the European Union for use by mouth in the 1970s.
 It became available for use by injection in the European Union in the early to mid 2000s and in the United States in 2014.
 Formulations for use by mouth are approved in the United States.
 Along with testosterone enanthate, testosterone cypionate, and testosterone propionate, testosterone undecanoate is one of the most widely used testosterone esters.
 However, it has advantages over other testosterone esters in that it can be taken by mouth and in that it has a far longer duration when given by injection.
 In addition to its medical use, testosterone undecanoate is used to improve physique and performance.
-The drug is a controlled substance in many countries and so non-medical use is generally illicit.
+The drug is a controlled substance in many countries.

+Oral administration of testosterone undecanoate is an effective method to achieve therapeutic physiological levels of serum testosterone in patients with hypogonadism.
+In addition, oral therapy has been found to have a positive impact in these patients on quality of life factors such as sexual function, mood, and mental status, as documented in various studies.

-Medical dosage
+Medical uses

-Testosterone undecanoate is used in androgen replacement therapy.
-It is specifically approved only for the treatment of hypogonadism.
-As an intramuscular injection, it is administered at a dosage of 1,000 mg once every 12 weeks.
-Conversely, oral testosterone undecanoate must be taken two or three times a day with food.
+Testosterone undecanoate is indicated for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone.